 The Norway international has scored 21 goals in 21 Bundesliga starts, not to mention the 10 in six he’s managed in the Champions League.
 The fact that Dortmund have been floundering this season makes the 20-year-old’s individual stats even more impressive.

 Six-time European Golden Shoe winner Messi actually had a comparatively slow start to the season, with just seven goals before Christmas.

 Since the turn of the year, however, the Barcelona icon is once again one of European football’s most lethal goalscorers, with 16 goals in his last 12 La Liga appearances, taking his total tally to 23.
 That’s some ominous momentum for those above him in this season.

 Twelve-and-a-half years after first winning this award, Ronaldo has shown no signs of slowing down and is looking for his fourth Golden Shoe.

-The Juventus forward is currently on 24 points in the Golden Shoe rankings and has also scored more league goals than any other player in 2020.
+The Juventus forward is currently on 46 points in the Golden Shoe rankings courtesy of 23 Serie A goals and also scored more league goals than any other player in 2020.

 1. Robert Lewandowski